2022.06

 Trying out the API

 To test the API, try out a simple status request.
-Imply Hybrid includes a built-in user, admin, you can use to access the API.
+Imply Hybrid includes a built-in admin user that you can use to access the API.
 For Imply Enterprise, you can use any user with Administer Cluster permissions.

 With site-to-site AWS VPN enabled, as recommended, you can send a request to the internal load balancer as follows: